OpenLLM-France/Lucie-Training/assets/hugging_face/README_dataset.md

 * <u>Source</u>: Corpus contributed by OpenLLM partners.
 * <u>Extracted from</u>: [theses.fr](https://theses.fr/?domaine=theses) and  [HAL](https://hal.science/).
 * <u>Description</u>: A collection of doctoral theses published in France.
 Dataset containing text retrieved through OCR.
+* <u>Text pre-processing</u>:
+  * <u>Filtering</u>: Text with less than 1000 words or 10000 characters were removed.
+  * <u>Text cleaning</u>: Because the results of OCR on tables and graphics can give raise to garbage text, the text was cleaned by removing the most suspicious chunks of text.
+Chunks of text were removed if the detected language was not among French, English, Spanish, German and Italian, or if the perplexity of a CCNet Language Model was higher than 2000 ([details here](https://github.com/OpenLLM-France/Lucie-Training/blob/7f1f7efa1288f709662a9067bf2c3db856b850f8/tokenization/data.py#L1946)).
 * <u>Citation</u>: No paper found.

 #### Wikipedia, Wikisource, Wiktionary